Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Introduction

 There exist another important class of methods for large-scale optimization problems which are the block coordinate descent algorithm and its variants \cite{Beck2013, Fercoq2016}.
 These methods may not be applicable without additional assumptions on the sets $\mathcal{X}_i$ and the maps $g_i$ (in the current framework, the sets $\mathcal{X}_i$ could be discrete).
 Even if we make additional regularity assumptions, they may be inefficient, in particular because the cost function $J$ is not convex in general.

 \paragraph{Contributions and organization of the paper}

 We first introduce in Section \ref{sec:rando} a convex relaxation of the original problem \eqref{pb:aggre}.
-The relaxed problem is obtained by replacing the variables $x_i$ by probability measures $\mu_i$ on $\mathcal{X}_i$.
+The relaxed problem is obtained by randomization, that is to say, we replace the variables $x_i$ by probability measures $\mu_i$ on $\mathcal{X}_i$.
 The contribution mappings $g_i(x_i)$ are replaced by $\int_{\mathcal{X}_i} g_i(x_i) d \mu_i(x_i)$; these terms are linear with respect to $\mu_i$.
-The resulting relaxed cost function, denoted $\mathcal{J}$, is convex, and so is the relaxed problem.
+The resulting randomized cost function, denoted $\mathcal{J}$, is convex, and so is the randomized problem.
 We give a first upper bound of the relaxation gap of order $\mathcal{O}(1/N)$.
-The relaxed problem has a stochastic interpretation: it amounts to replace the variables $x_i$ by independent random variables $X_i$ of probability distribution $\mu_i$, and to replace $g_i(x_i)$ by the expectation of $g_i(X_i)$.
-To derive a good candidate (for \eqref{pb:aggre}), given an approximate solution to the relaxed problem $\mu= (\mu_1,...,\mu_N)$, we propose to simulate random variables $X_i$ with probability distribution $\mu_i$.
+The randomized problem has a stochastic interpretation: it amounts to replace the variables $x_i$ by independent random variables $X_i$ of probability distribution $\mu_i$, and to replace $g_i(x_i)$ by the expectation of $g_i(X_i)$.
+To derive a good candidate (for \eqref{pb:aggre}), given an approximate solution to the randomized problem $\mu= (\mu_1,...,\mu_N)$, we propose to simulate random variables $X_i$ with probability distribution $\mu_i$.
 We will call this technique the \emph{selection method}.
 We give a sharp estimate of the probability of error for the selection method.
 More precisely, we estimate the probability that $J(X_1,\ldots,X_N) \geq \mathcal{J}(\mu) + \big( \frac{C}{N} + \epsilon \big)$, given $\epsilon > 0$.
 The proof relies on McDiarmid's inequality, a concentration inequality \cite{Mcdiarmid1989}.